 Intangible assets include SAP software acquired under license and modified for using by the Bank.
 The implementation process included three stages.
 The first and the second stages were started in 2017 and completed in February 2019 and accepted to use from 1 March 2019.
 The depreciation period of the SAP software was defined as 10 years.
-The third stage of the program implementation is planned to be completed in 2020, the planned cost of the third stage is USD 5 million.
+The third phase of program implementation was partially completed in 2020.